How to use the µTest++ Testing Framework

 Function comparators

-To effectively report the difference between expected and actual values in failed conditions, several generic comparators are provided.
+To facilitate clear reporting of differences between expected and actual values in failed conditions, several generic comparator functions are provided.

 template <class Lhs_T, class Rhs_T>